About the course

 - international management

-You’ll benefit from a stunning work environment at our Essex Business School building, including:
+You benefit from a stunning work environment in our new zero-carbon building, including facilities such as:

 - light and spacious lecture theatres